Professional doctorate in advanced practice and research: systemic psychotherapy (M10)

 - have some prior knowledge of research.

 As part of our application process we ask that you submit a proposal as we are interested in the thoughts and ideas that you have about your research interests.
-Please note that this does not need to be a fully worked out proposal, just an idea – just an idea.
+Please note that this does not need to be a fully worked out proposal, just an idea at application stage.

 All day Thursday and a half day Friday.